Honors & Awards

 Order of the Gold Established 1985

 In 1985, the Board of Trustees created the Order of the Gold award for students who maintain a 4.0 GPA.
 Students who have completed 30 hours at Butler and achieved a 4.0 total grade point average honored as Order of the Gold.
-These recipients will be inducted into Order of the Gold at the ceremony the evening of before Commencement and receive special plaque recognition during the Commencement ceremony.
+These recipients will be inducted into Order of the Gold at the Honors Ceremony to take place before Commencement.
+They will receive a special plaque and commemorative medallion at the Honors Ceremony and may wear the medallion at commencement.

 Phi Theta Kappa Established 1918